reedchan/eloquentJavaScript/README.md

 # eloquentJavaScript
-My solutions to the exercises from the book 'Eloquent JavaScript' by Marijn Haverbeke
+My solutions to the exercises from the book 'Eloquent JavaScript' (3rd Edition) by Marijn Haverbeke